qyz777/DanmakuKit/README.md

 - [x] Support to pause or play a single danmaku
 - [x] Provides property to specify whether danmaku can overlap.
 - [x] Support to disable danmaku for different types of tracks.
+- [x] Support for setting progress property to render the danmaku immediately on the view.

 ### TODO

 If you have any requirements that you want DanmakuKit to provide, you can raise issue.

-- [ ] Support for setting progress property to render the danmaku immediately on the view.
+- [ ] Support mask danmaku

 ## Example